 What TRT Is Not

 When people think about boosting testosterone, they probably think of massive bodybuilders and “juiced” athletes.
-The chemicals they use are often unapproved anabolic steroids.
+The chemicals they use are often unapproved, and in many cases dangerous synthetic anabolic steroids.

 TRT is much more tame than synthetic steroids.
 While they both introduce testosterone to the body, TRT restores the body to its natural levels of the bioidentical testosterone that is made by the body.